codelv/solarpi/readme.md

 # SolarPI

-Solarpi is an app to do datalogging of the junctec battery monitor and helios solar chargers via bluetooth.
+Solarpi is a simple python app to do datalogging of the junctec battery monitor and helios solar chargers via bluetooth.

 It's made for a raspberry pi zero 2w but should will work on any debian based system.

 ![solarpi-web](docs/solarpi-screenshot.png)

-To view live data using just an android see [https://github.com/codelv/solar](solar).
+To view live data using an android phone see [https://github.com/codelv/solar](solar).

 ### About